tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleSpikeServiceSimonSays.md

 In this tutorial, we're going to use the SPIKE Prime hub to play a simple game of Simon Says, where we give commands on a webpage that the user then has an ever-decreasing amount of time to follow.
 In doing so, we can get a feel for the general structure of sensor reading, especially as it relates to timing and how we can make functions run as synchronously as they would in MicroPython.

 ## Callback Functions
 In the JavaScript SPIKE library, functions involving waiting for a certain event to happen often take a "callback" function, which runs once that condition is reached.
 This is essentially a workaround for the fact that, unlike in MicroPython, most of the functions we use here are non-blocking.
-Fore example, if we wanted to print the message "done!" to the console after spinning a motor 360 degrees at half speed, the following code
+For example, if we wanted to print the message "done!" to the console after spinning a motor 360 degrees at half speed, the following code
 ```javascript
 mySPIKE.Motor('A').run_for_degrees(360, 50)
 console.log("done!")